aki-akaguma/basexx/README.md

 *   **`base58r`:** This module offers a `rug`-based implementation of Base58 for arbitrary-precision arithmetic.
 *   **`base64`:** This module implements the Base64 encoding and decoding functionality.
 *   **`base64g`:** This module provides a Base64 implementation with padding.
-*   **`aligned_data`:** This module provides helper functions for creating aligned data structures, which can improve performance in certain SIMD operations.

 #### Usage: